christopherBelter/pubmedXML/README.md

 ## extract_xml()

 This function allows you to use R to parse a PubMed XML file into a data frame that you can either work with in R or export to a .csv file.
+Note that you can use this function on either XML downloaded via API or XML downloaded through the web interface of PubMed.
+If the latter, skip the clean_api_xml() function entirely and pass the name of the XML file you donwloaded from the web directly to the extract_xml() function.

 It requires the XML package to be installed in your version of R, so if it isn't, run the following command before using it: